Hello, and welcome.

 1. Expertise in emotional regulation, intensity, sensitivity and giftedness

 Different from general counselling, we will focus on helping you make sense of the experience of feeling and living with intensity.
 More specifically, the life themes of: emotional regulation, owning your intensity, living authentically, and releasing your suppressed creative potential.
-Our work will be synthesised from well-researched therapeutic models:
+Our work will be synthesised from well-researched models:

 2. Non- pathologising and holistic way of working